RozbehSharahi/graphql3/README.md

 ```

 > As long as the class implements `\RozbehSharahi\Graphql3\Builder\Type\RecordTypeBuilderExtenderInterface` the position
 > does not matter.
-Symfony dependency injection will take care of loading the extender.
+Symfony dependency injection will take care of loading the extender. **However, clear the caches!**

 It is also possible to remove or edit existing fields by extenders.
 For this check out `GraphqlNodeCollection`
 and `GraphqlNode`, which will be explained in chapter `GraphqlNode and GraphqlNodeCollection`.